Areas of Experience

 - Article 8 ECHR issues in housing matters

-We actively support the various charities and interest groups generally concerned with human rights including Liberty, JUSTICE, the Children’s Rights Alliance, the Howard League for Penal Reform as well as being active members of the Bar Human Rights Committee and the Human Rights Lawyers Association.
+Our 36 Public & Human Rights practice group actively supports various charities and interest groups generally concerned with human rights including Liberty, JUSTICE, the Children’s Rights Alliance, the Howard League for Penal Reform and Bail for Immigration Detainees (BID), as well as being active members of the Bar Human Rights Committee and the Human Rights Lawyers Association.

-Frances Oldham QC was a member of a delegation of lawyers, commissioned by the Foreign and Commonwealth Office, and selected for knowledge and experience of human rights law and procedure relating to both crime and child welfare.
-Frances is was appointed by the Jersey State Authority to chair the public inquiry into events at the Haut de la Garenne children’s home.
+- Frances Oldham QC was a member of a delegation of lawyers, commissioned by the Foreign and Commonwealth Office, and selected for knowledge and experience of human rights law and procedure relating to both crime and child welfare.
+Frances was also appointed by the Jersey State Authority to chair the public inquiry into events at the Haut de la Garenne children’s home.
+Report.

-Miriam Carrion Benitez is a Legal Consultant to a project funded by the European Commission at the European Human Rights Advocacy Centre, Metropolitan University, which seeks to assist Russian lawyers and human rights organisations throughout all stages of litigation in the European Court of Human Rights.
+- Miriam Carrion Benitez’s work in public law and human rights stems from a long–standing interest in social justice.
+She strongly believes in the protection and development of the rights of individuals and since 1990, Miriam has been actively involved in human rights.
+Her experience ranges from litigation before the European Court of Human Rights, lecturing and training lawyers and judges to work with grass roots organisations and advisory and advocacy work at the Bar.
+She is a Legal Consultant to a project funded by the European Commission at the European Human Rights Advocacy Centre, Metropolitan University, which seeks to assist Russian lawyers and human rights organisations throughout all stages of litigation in the European Court of Human Rights.